qualtrak/docs-data-connector-api/documentation/source/api-postevaluationscore.rst

 PostEvaluationScore
 ===================

-This method provides the mechanism to update your own data repository with scored assigned to an evaluation.
+This method provides the mechanism to update your own data repository with Headline Scores assigned to an evaluation.

 .. code-block:: c#
    :linenos: